vanogonzalezfrancisco-commits/BACHELOR-S-THESIS-FVG-nsPipeFlow-Unsteady-Driving-/README.md

 - normalize the corresponding bulk-velocity forcing signal;
 - post-process Nusselt-number time series;
 - compare DNS-based Nusselt-number data with the Gnielinski correlation;
-- post-process skin-friction time series.
+- post-process friction time series.

 The full DNS solver is not included in this repository.
 Only the MATLAB scripts developed for the thesis workflow are provided.